billwarker/billwarker.ca/posts/hello-world.md

   </tr>
 </table>

-(used AI to help me make the rendering for this table too btw)
+I used ChatGPT to help me make all of the markdown rendering for this table too, by the way.

-Out of those 724 lines, I'm honestly confident that I wrote less than 30 lines myself (~4%).
-I definitely had to tweak some of the lines that ChatGPT spat out at me, and I definitely did all the copying and pasting, but I wrote very little.
-Instead, I gave prompts like the following:
+Out of the total 724 lines I'm estimating that I wrote less than 30 of them myself (less than 5%).
+I definitely had to tweak some of the code that ChatGPT spat out at me, and I definitely did all the copying and pasting (wasn't working with an integrated development environment).
+But honestly I wrote very little.
+Instead, I mainly gave ChatGPT prompts like the following:

 - *OK I have a domain name bought. help me create a flask website for a blog at blog.billwarker.ca*